 Combining his training in psychology with work as a human resources professional has led to a client-focused, self-awareness based, yet practical approach.

-Clients who typically work with Dr. Klein are interested in enhancing their understanding of their strengths at work, how they can increase their satisfaction and effectiveness while decreasing their frustration, and who they need to collaborate with to accomplish their goals.
+Individual clients who typically work with Dr. Klein are interested in enhancing their understanding of their strengths at work, how they can increase their satisfaction and effectiveness while decreasing their frustration, as well as who they need to collaborate with to accomplish their goals.

-His work moves people forward, helps them identify and overcome psychological and emotional roadblocks, and enhance their abilities to continually develop themselves, their work, and their organizations.
+His work moves people and organizations forward, helps them identify and overcome psychological and emotional roadblocks, and enhance their abilities to continually develop themselves, their work, and their relationships.

 Michael holds a doctorate in psychology (PsyD) from The Graduate School of Applied and Professional Psychology (GSAPP) at Rutgers.
 He completed his undergraduate degree at Haverford College.